 The residency has 4 residents at each level.
 The faculty consists of full-time attendings as well as private clinical physicians.
-Full time faculty includes 7 Generalist Ob/Gyns, 3 Maternal-Fetal Medicine, 5 Gynecologic Oncologists, 1 Urogynecologist and 1 Reproductive Endocrinologist.
+Full time faculty includes 7 Generalist Ob/Gyns, 3 Maternal-Fetal Medicine, 5 Gynecologic Oncologists, and 1 Urogynecologist.

 Residents obtain a broad primary care experience through a clinic set-up to emulate a private practice model.
 Patients are followed in the same resident's continuity clinic throughout their residency to allow for the development of a long term patient-physician relationship and continuity of care.

 Typical resident experience for the 2015 graduating class is:

 |Incontinence and Pelvic Floor||47|